bkzk/cisco-email-filters/pdf/pdfhunter.md

  Info: MID 140591 Custom Log Entry: MF-PDFSuspKeys:K2: 'smpl1.pdf, /#4Fpen#41ction, /J#61v#61Script' key found!
 ```

+This can be further used to build a score-based filter.

 ## PDFSuspKeysActions

 The Actions filter uses the same threshold scoring system as introduced in [ScoringFilters](../ScoringFilters.md) document.

 For this filter the following Content Dictionary is used: